|Reference section:||~1 km NE of Mont-Vidéo Hill (sheet 32C05-200-0202)|

 Table des matières

 Sedimentary rocks of this formation were first identified by James and Mawdsley (1929), who associated them with “Keewatin or Timiskaming” type units.
 Subsequently, Tremblay (1946, 1947a, 1947b, 1950a, 1950b) assigned these units to the “Kewagama Group”.
 Dawson (1966) subsequently used the same nomenclature as Tremblay.
-These sedimentary rocks were described by Jones (1964) in the northwest quarter of the Fiedmont Township.
+These sedimentary rocks were described in detail by Jones (1964) in the NW quarter of the Fiedmont Township.
 This author provides a comprehensive description of these sedimentary rock units (grauwacke, granitoid pebble polygenetic conglomerate, biotite schist, quartzite), but does not provide a formal formation name at that time.
-He only calls them “Fiedmont Sedimentary Zone” and interprets them as contemporary to volcanic rocks that surround them.
+He only calls them “Fiedmont Sedimentary Zone” and interprets them as being contemporaneous to volcanic rocks that surround them.
 The presence of these sedimentary rocks is also mentioned in Imreh (1979).

-Sandstone beds range from massive to well laminated, medium to fine grained.
+Sandstone beds are massive to well laminated, medium to fine grained.
 They are dark grey, with shades ranging from grey to brown in altered surface.
 The majority of these rocks are composed of quartz and feldspar, with interstitial biotite, sericite and chlorite.
 Cross-beds are observed in these grauwackes, indicating a stratigraphic summit towards the SW.
 Such structures are representative of a shallow fluviatile deposition environment.

 Conglomerate beds are located in the central and eastern portions of sheet 32C05-200-0201.
 This unit consists of blocks, stones and pebbles of mafic and felsic volcanic rocks, biotite quartz diorite, foliated biotite tonalite and quartz vein fragments.
 These various fragments are coated with a sandy matrix.
 They are rounded, elliptical, subangular or angular and can reach 20 to 30 cm in diameter.
 Conglomerate and grauwacke beds can reach an average thickness of a few tens of centimetres.